 A safe and stimulating environment allows children to explore and experiment with a wide range of natural and manufactured materials.
-They learn to observe, talk, and ask questions about and sometimes record features of objects and substances and to recognise differences, patterns, similarities, and change.
-Children are assisted both indoors and outdoors in exploring and understanding their environment, their families, and past and present events in their own lives.
-They explore, care for, and recognise features of living things, e.g., in the garden and with visiting animals.
+They learn to observe, talk and ask questions about and sometimes record features of objects and substances and to recognise differences, patterns, similarities and change.
+Children are assisted both indoors and outdoors in exploring and understanding their environment, their families and past and present events in their own lives.
+They explore, care for and recognise features of living things, e.g. in the garden and with visiting animals.
 The children explore a range of found materials.
-They are involved in planning and decision making, cutting, placing, fixing, and fastening.
+They are involved in planning and decision making, cutting, placing, fixing and fastening.
 Language skills are developed as children talk about what they have made.
 At times they are asked to make something to meet given criteria.
-They can explore a full range of materials and to select the most appropriate materials and make their desired model.
+They have the opportunity to explore a full range of materials and to select the most appropriate materials and make their desired model.
 They are encouraged to test their work and amend and improve as appropriate.

-We aim to give the children the experience of as many techniques concerned with the safe preparation of food as possible, such as stirring, chopping, grating, mixing, rolling, and squeezing.
-Everyone can smell, feel, taste the foods, and observe the scientific changes when foods are beaten, frozen, baked and mixed together.
+Children will have opportunities to go to the computer room and the classroom has a computer and interactive whiteboard.
+There is a range of programmes to enable the children to develop hand/eye co-ordination leading to fundamental keyboards skills.
+Our programmes allow the children to draw and paint pictures and engage in early reading and numeracy activities.
+We aim to give the children the experience of as many techniques concerned with the safe preparation of food as possible, such as stirring, chopping, grating, mixing, rolling and squeezing.
+Everyone has the opportunity to smell, feel, taste the foods and observe the scientific changes when foods are beaten, frozen, baked and mixed together.